dev-pipeline/dev-pipeline/README.rst

 Installation
 ------------
+dev-pipeline requires python3; python2 will not work.

 The simplest way to install is using pip_.

 .. code:: bash

     $ cd /path/to/dev-pipeline
-    $ pip install
+    $ pip3 install

 If you don't have pip available, you can run :code:`setup.py` directly.

 .. code:: bash

     $ cd /path/to/dev-pipeline
-    $ python setup.py install
+    $ python3 setup.py install

-If the install completes you're good to go.
-Depending on your project configuration you may need to install additional tools such as cmake or git;
+If the install completes without errors, then you're good to go.

-installing those tools is beyond the scope of this document.
+Depending on your project configuration you may need to install additional tools such as cmake or git; installing those tools is beyond the scope of this document.

 Using